 There are plenty of ways you can be your own boss in the catering world.

-Perhaps you’re passionate about home baking and would like to sell baked treats to local people.
-Or maybe, you’d love to set up a food or drink stall in a popular area – selling things like ice cream, coffee, or crepes!
-Or, you could consider going a step further and open your very own pub or restaurant.
+Perhaps you’re passionate about home baking and would like to sell treats to your neighbourhood.
+Or maybe, you’d love to set up a food or drink stall in a busy area, offering things like ice cream, coffee, or crepes.
+Or, you could consider going a step further and opening your own pub or restaurant.

 Whatever you choose, it’s important to do the necessary research and planning.
-This includes making sure you have all the right licences, equipment, and health and safety procedures in place, and that you’re starting a business that’ll cater to people’s needs.
+This includes making sure you have the right licences, equipment, and health and safety procedures, and that you’re starting a business that will cater to people’s needs.

 You should first consider whether you’d like to operate as a…